obsidianmd/obsidian-help/en/User interface/Workspace/Sidebar.md

 ### Rearrange tabs

-As of July 2021, there’s no way to rearrange the tabs.
-If you’d find this handy, echo your voice in [this feature request](https://forum.obsidian.md/t/reorder-tabs-of-panels-in-left-sidebar/9812).
+You can drag and drop the tab icons to rearrange them within a group of tabs.

-## Panes
+## Tab groups

-You can have multiple panes in the sidebar.
+You can have multiple tab groups in the sidebar.

-### Create panes
+### Create tab groups

-To get a new pane, drag the icon of a tab above or below a current pane.
-The highlighted area will indicate where the new pane will be created.
+To get a new tab group, drag the icon of a tab above or below a current tab group.
+The highlighted area will indicate where the new tab group will be created.

-### Close panes
+### Close tab groups

-To close a pane, you can [[#Close tabs|close all tabs in it]], or drag all tabs in it by their icons and drop them into an existing pane.
+To close a tab group, you can [[#Close tabs|close all tabs in it]], or drag all tabs in it by their icons and drop them into existing tab groups.

-When only the tab area of a pane is highlighted, the tab being dragged will be dropped into that pane to merge with other tabs in that pane.
+When only the tab area of a tab group is highlighted, the tab being dragged will be dropped into that tab group to merge with other tabs in that group.